gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: conf_sig = DOUBLE

-       Confidence interval used for classical forecasting after estimation.
-See :ref:`conf_sig <confsig>`.
+       Level of significance of the confidence interval used for classical forecasting after estimation.
+Default: 0.9.

     .. option:: mh_conf_sig = DOUBLE